aws/aws-eks-best-practices/content/windows/docs/images.md

 # Container image scanning

-Image Scanning is an automated vulnerability assessment feature that helps improve the security of your application’s container images by scanning them for a broad range of operating system vulnerabilities.
+Image Scanning is an automated vulnerability assessment feature that helps improve the security of your application's container images by scanning them for a broad range of operating system vulnerabilities.

 Currently, the Amazon Elastic Container Registry (ECR) is only able to scan Linux container image for vulnerabilities.
 However; there are third-party tools which can be integrated with an existing CI/CD pipeline for Windows container image scanning.